 Flying with Toddlers: What to Do on Take Off and Landing

 Toddlers can still be affected by the changing pressures during landing and take off.
 Have them chew ice, drink water, or eat something during this time to prevent their ears from popping.

 Distractions are the name of the game at this age!
 I recommend a different toy/ activity for every 30mins to 1hr.
 Bring a few of there favorite toys, coloring book, reading books, and flashcards.
-You know their attention spans are very short and I have found that buying some cheap new toys (hello $1 store) holds their attention a little longer since they have to figure it out.
-To make the excitement of these last even longer, wrap them if you have time, toddlers get so excited by unwrapping things!
+I have found that buying some cheap new toys (hello $1 store) holds their attention a little longer since they have to figure it out.
+To make the excitement of these last even longer, wrap them if you have time.
+Why do toddlers get so excited by unwrapping things?

 If you allow your child screen time, this is the time to whip out the tablet of your choice.
 I highly recommend the Kindle Fire Kids Edition Tablet that comes with a protective case.
 It ranges from $99.99-$119.99 depending on the memory size.
 One year of Amazon FreeTime Unlimited is included.

 Flying With Toddlers: How to Let Your Child Sleep Comfortably

 I was so happy when we discovered Fly LegsUp, which is a flight hammock that allows her to lay flat and sleep comfortably in her own seat.
 Use promo code FLY CHILD to save 5% on your purchase.
 There are also many other options for in flight beds for kids to make sleeping on the plane easier.